BoltonStudios/easy-zillow-reviews/README.txt

 == Changelog ==

+= 1.5.3 =
+* Date Updated: 2023-03-06
+* Bug Fix: Fixed bug that caused reviews to appear out of sequence (should be newest first).

 = 1.5.2 =
 * Date Updated: 2023-03-05
-* Bug Fix: Fixed bug that caused reviews to appear out of sequence (should be newest first).
+* Implemented new method to count reviews.
-* Updated @wordpress/scripts Gutenberg dependency package to v25.5.0 and recompiled blocks code.
+* Updated @wordpress/scripts Gutenberg dependency package to v25.5.0.

 = 1.5.1 =
 * Date Updated: 2022-11-21